-The TMDL sets wasteload allocations for point sources (e.g., discharges from storm water drainage systems) equal to either the applicable fecal coliform criteria of the receiving water or to zero if the origin of the source is prohibited (e.g., failing septic systems.)
-In the Palmer River Watershed, Rehoboth and Swansea, are subject to Phase II NPDES storm water permitting and therefore must be categorized in the WLA portion of the TMDL.
-In addition, States have discretion to include non-NPDES storm water discharges in the WLA portion and this TMDL may include some non-NPDES regulated storm water point sources in the WLA.
-EPA concludes that wasteload allocations are adequately specified in the TMDL at levels necessary to attain and maintain water quality standards.
+The TMDLs set the wasteload allocations for point sources (e.g., discharges from storm water drainage systems) equal to either the applicable water quality standard of the receiving water or to zero if the origin of the source is prohibited (e.g., failing septic systems).
+EPA concludes that the wasteload allocations are adequately specified in the TMDLs at levels necessary to attain and maintain water quality standards.